 If you have to be at your workplace by 9:00 AM, consider using your commute time to study.
-You can always listen to podcasts, online courses, and the likes on your mobile phone.
-The key is to use the morning for the bulk of your study time.
+You can always listen to podcasts, online courses, and the like on your mobile phone.
+The key is to use a certain amount of time in the morning for the bulk of your studying.

 You knew this one was coming, didn’t you?
 It’s common sense.
-If you want to get the most out of your study time, you must reduce distractions.
-Full stop.
-And that means turning off your digital distractions.
+If you want to get the most out of your study time and pay attention, you must reduce distractions—full stop—and that means turning off your digital distractions on mobile devices.